Twin, Twins – Festival of Castor and Pollux July 15th

 Leda and the Swan, 16th-century copy after the lost painting by Michelangelo

-Never mind the Brothers, what Sisters!
-Helen you know.
-But Clytemnestra?
 She was the wife of Agamemnon, the arrogant leader of the Greeks.
 On the way to retrieve Helen from Troy, the Greek Fleet was becalmed.
-So, on advice, Agamemnon sacrificed his own daughter, Iphigenia, on the island of Aulis in exchange for a fair wind to Troy. (read Iphigenia at Aulis by Aeschylus, a great play which I studied in Classical Studies at University)
+So, following his seers’ advice, Agamemnon sacrificed his own daughter, Iphigenia, on the island of Aulis.
+The Gods then set the winds fair to Troy.
+(Read Iphigenia at Aulis by Aeschylus, a great play which I studied in Classical Studies at University).

 painting of Clytemnestra after she has slaughtered her husband Agamemnon _by_John_Collier,_1882 (Wikipedia Guildhall Museum)

-Clytemnestra_by_John_Collier,_1882 (Wikipedia Guildhall Museum)
+Clytemnestra by John Collier,_1882 (Wikipedia Guildhall Museum)

-I visit John Collier’s painting of Clytemnestra at the Guildhall regularly and am fascinated by her grim expression.
+I visit John Collier’s painting of Clytemnestra at the Guildhall, in London, regularly.
+I am fascinated by her grim, yet satisfied, expression.

-In the 18th/19th Century rich people were into ‘attitudes’.
+In the 18th/19th Century, rich people were into ‘attitudes’.
 For example, Emma Hart, later Lady Hamilton, would be invited to present an attitude in front of a dinner party of mostly male aristocrats.
-She would dress up in a flowing revealing unstructured classical gown and stand on a table presenting herself as: Helen or Andromache or any other classical beauty guests might fancy an eyeful of.
+She would dress up in a flowing, revealing unstructured classical gown.
+Then she would stand on a table or pedestal, and present herself as Helen or Andromache or any other classical beauty guests might fancy an eyeful of.
 She would assume an appropriate facial expression and posture for everyone’s pleasure.

 Detail of Emma Hart modelling as Iphigenia by George Romney in ‘Cimon and Iphigenia’

-Being Clytemnestra is difficult!
-I imagine Collier’s model being prompted to look both sad at the loss of the daughter; outraged at the arrogance of the husband; horror at the gore of the murder but overall to portray a grim satisfaction that the bastard got exactly what he deserved.
+Being Clytemnestra is, surely, the most difficult?
+I imagine Collier’s model being prompted to look both sad at the loss of the daughter.
+Outraged at the arrogance of the husband.
+Horrified at the gore of the murder.
+But, overall, she has to portray a grim satisfaction that the bastard got exactly what he deserved.

 Lord Leighton had a famous model who was exceptionally skilled at adopting poses for his paintings.
 He determined to help her with an acting career.
-As part of the plan he helped improve her cockney accent, and it is said this inspired Bernard Shaw’s story Pygmalion which, in turn, inspired My Fair Lady and Eliza Doolittle.
+As part of the plan he helped improve her cockney accent.
+It is said this inspired Bernard Shaw’s story Pygmalion, which, in turn, inspired My Fair Lady and Eliza Doolittle.

 Before we finish, do have a look at John Collier’s Wikipedia because he is the most ridiculously well-connected painter you can imagine!
-Related to half the Cabinet and married to TWO daughters of Darwin’s Bulldog T.H.Huxley (grandfather of Aldous Huxley).
+Related to half the Cabinet and married to TWO daughters of Darwin’s Bulldog, T.H.
+Huxley (grandfather of Aldous Huxley).

 For more on Flaming June see my blog post of 12 July 2024